bigfix/developer.bigfix.com/site/reference/types/drive.md

 # free space of &lt;drive&gt; : integer

 Returns the number of unused bytes of storage for the drive.
-(Only available for fixed disks).Example: free space of drive &amp;quot;c:&amp;quot; &amp;lt; 1000000 - Returns `True` if there is less than one million bytes of space left on drive C.
+(Only available for fixed disks).Example: free space of drive "c:" &lt; 1000000 - Returns `True` if there is less than one million bytes of space left on drive C.

 # fs_case_is_preserved of &lt;drive&gt; : boolean